5 min read

-And it’s rare for a large cap stock like Tesla to double in a six-month period.
-Analysts at AllianceBernstein ran a 40-year historical screen and found that on average, only three large cap stocks per year are able to double within six months (note that they excluded the tech bubble and aftermath of the Financial Crisis as anomalous periods).
+And it’s rare for a large-cap stock like Tesla to double in six months.
+So analysts at AllianceBernstein ran a 40-year historical screen.
+They found that, on average, only three large-cap stocks per year can double within six months (note that they excluded the tech bubble and aftermath of the Financial Crisis as irregular periods).
 Furthermore, the large caps that did double saw a subsequent six-month return of just 2.6%.
 All of this makes Tesla’s growth particularly impressive.

-Where large cap stocks double much more frequently is in the tech sector.
+Where large-cap stocks double much more frequently are in the tech sector.
 Of the 151 instances identified by AllianceBernstein, 30% were in tech (financials were second with 19%, and commodities third with 15%).

 And markets are now turning the Tesla story from the strong automotive one to one increasingly focused on what other applications of its core technology could be.